 VOTER REGISTRATION QUALIFICATIONS

 Age: Must be 18 years of age or older at the time of the next election,

 Citizenship: Must be a United States citizen

 Residency: Must have resided in Colorado 22 days immediately before the election at which you intend to vote,

 Felony Convictions: Are not serving a sentence of confinement, detention, or parole for a felony conviction.
 For more information see the Voting and Conviction FAQ.

--A Colorado driver's license or Colorado ID card
+-A valid Colorado driver’s license

 OBTAINING A VOTER REGISTRATION FORM